 Not necessarily.
-Sanctions depend on various things such as the severity of the offense, whether the Registered Campus Organization takes responsibility for his or her actions, prior sanctions received by the student, level of intent etc. Suspension and/or dismissal is not used often.
+Sanctions depend on various things such as the severity of the offense, whether the Registered Campus Organization takes responsibility for their actions, prior sanctions received by the Registered Student Organization, level of intent etc. Suspension and/or revocation of recognition is not used often.

 What is the range of sanctions a Registered Campus Organization can be given?

-Sanctions are imposed only if a Registered Campus Organization has been found responsible for a violation.
+Sanctions are imposed only if a Registered Campus Organization has been found responsible for a violation of the Code of Student Conduct.
 The primary goals of sanctions are to protect the safety of the University community, to educate Registered Campus Organizations about the inappropriateness of their misconduct, and to provide opportunities for Registered Campus Organizations to learn new behaviors.
 Sanctions are designed to reflect the individual Registered Campus Organization and the impact of the violation(s) on the community.
 Possible sanctions include: written warning, disciplinary probation, restitution, restriction from areas of campus, attending classes or workshops, educational projects, community service, relocation or removal from housing in accordance with the housing contract, removal from specific courses or activities, suspension or revocation of recognition by the University.

-What if I don’t agree with my sanctions?
-Can I appeal?
+What if we don’t agree with our sanctions?
+Can we appeal?

-After receiving written notice of the sanction(s) to be imposed, the Registered Campus Organization may appeal the decision to the Dean of Students only if all of the following requirements are met: (a) the appeal is in writing, (b) the appeal is expressly based upon one or more of the grounds specified below, and (c) the appeal is received by the Dean of Students by the stated deadline.
+After receiving written notice of the sanction(s) to be imposed, the Registered Campus Organization may appeal the decision to the Dean of Students (for sanctions of Warning, Probation, or Restitution) only if all of the following requirements are met: (a) the appeal is in writing, (b) the appeal is expressly based upon one or more of the grounds specified below, and (c) the appeal is received by the Dean of Students by the stated deadline.
 The deadline shall not be more than seven (7) business days from the issuance of the letter.
 Grounds for appeal:

 - There is new evidence, which could not be adduced at the time of the investigative conference, which is likely to change the result